Credit Repair

 • Start an emergency fund

 If you’re planning to refinance your mortgage, shopping around to find the best loan for your unique situation is a must.
-LendingTree offers a one-stop mortgage refinance tool that can recommend multiple offers.
+LendingTree lets you compare mortgage refinance rates and multiple customized offers.
 Comparing lenders allows you to make an informed decision so you can feel confident you’re getting the best possible rate and terms.

-When you’re ready to refinance your mortgage, gather the following documents:
+When you’re ready to take the steps to refinance your mortgage, gather the following documents:

 • Social Security card and photo ID